 This chapter has laid the foundation for what follows.
-All aspects of computer security begin with the nature of threats and countering security services.
+All aspects of computer security begin with the nature of threats and the security services that counter them.
 In future chapters, we will build on these basic concepts.

 1.10 Research Issues